Reporting entities must submit a terrorist property report if they have any of the following property in their possession or control:

 Reporting to FINTRAC

 Once you know or believe that any property in your possession or control is owned or controlled by or on behalf of a terrorist, a terrorist group or a listed person, or after any transaction is proposed for such a property, a terrorist property report must be sent to FINTRAC without delay.
-For more information about this, please see Guideline 5: Submitting Terrorist Property Reports to FINTRAC.
+For more information about this, please see Reporting terrorist property to FINTRAC.

 Unlike other reports to FINTRAC, a terrorist property report is only submitted on paper.
 You cannot send this report electronically at this time.
 Print terrorist property report form (PDF Version, 167 kb)